khangvu0/eCommerce-v2/README.md

 # eCommerce-v2

 A full-stack, responsive, and dynamic eCommerce web application that offers users a seamless online shopping experience.
-This version builds on the original static eCommerce-v1 by introducing database integration, filtering functionality, and React-based component architecture for scalability and interactivity.
+This version builds upon the original static **[eCommerce](https://github.com/khangvu0/eCommerce)** by introducing a connected PostgreSQL database, React component architecture, filtering and navigation functionality, and a detailed product page for an enhanced shopping experience.

 ## Live Demo